Seven Days in May: Plot

-Casey has deduced that the heads of all branches of the U.S. military but the Navy support Scott's coup scheme, with Vice Admiral Barnswell, then aboard an aircraft carrier in the Mediterranean, apparently the only invited officer to decline.
-Lyman cancels a previous commitment to participate in Scott's alert, offering the ruse that he will be away for a fishing weekend.
-He then dispatches Girard to Gibraltar to obtain Barnswell's confession, sends the alcoholic Clark to Texas to locate the secret base and tasks Casey to gather dirt on the general's private life.
+Casey has deduced that the heads of all U.S. military branches but the Navy support Scott's coup scheme, with Vice Admiral Barnswell, then aboard an aircraft carrier in the Mediterranean, apparently the only invited officer to decline.
+Lyman cancels a previous commitment to participate in Scott's alert, pretending he will be away for a fishing weekend.
+He then dispatches Girard to Gibraltar to obtain Barnswell's confession, sends the alcoholic Clark to Texas to locate the secret base, and tasks Casey to gather dirt on the general's private life.
 Meanwhile, the Secret Service surreptitiously films evidence of an attempt to kidnap the president during the phony fishing trip, removing all doubts about the existence of a plot.

-Girard successfully secures Barnswell's confession in writing, but it disappears during a plane crash in Spain.
-Clark is taken captive when he reaches the secret base and held incommunicado for a day and a half before the Sunday coup.
-Exploiting Casey's longtime friendship with the base's deputy commander Colonel Henderson, Clark convinces Henderson of the actual intent of the impending "alert."
-Henderson frees Clark and leads an escape back to Washington but is abducted and confined in a military stockade there.
+Girard successfully secures Barnswell's confession in writing, but this is lost with him when a plane crash in Spain claims his life.
+Clark is taken captive when he reaches the secret base and held incommunicado.
+Exploiting Casey's longtime friendship with the base's deputy commander Colonel Henderson, Clark convinces Henderson of the actual intent of the impending "alert".
+Henderson frees Clark and leads an escape back to Washington but is abducted and confined in a military stockade.
 In a radiophone conference call with the president, Barnswell denies knowledge of any conspiracy.

-Knowing that he cannot prove Scott's guilt, Lyman nevertheless calls Scott to the White House to demand that he and the other conspirators resign.
+Knowing he cannot prove Scott's guilt, Lyman nevertheless calls Scott to the White House to demand that he and the other conspirators resign.
 Scott refuses and denies the existence of any plot.
 Lyman argues that a coup would prompt the Soviets to launch a preemptive nuclear strike.
 Scott maintains that the American people are behind him.
 Lyman challenges him to resign and run for office in order to seek power legitimately, but Scott is unmoved.
-Lyman restrains himself from confronting Scott with the damning letters that Casey had obtained.
+Lyman restrains himself from confronting Scott with damning letters that Casey had obtained from Scott's former mistress Eleanor Holbrook.
+Casey, who has his own romantic interest in Holbrook, eventually returns them to her.

 Scott meets the other three Joint Chiefs and reasserts his intention to execute the coup.
-He plans a nighttime network broadcast, but Lyman holds an afternoon press conference to announce that he has fired the four men.
-As he is speaking, Barnswell's confession, recovered from the plane crash, is handed to him and he delays the conference.
+He plans a nighttime network broadcast, but Lyman holds an afternoon press conference to announce he has fired the four men.
+As he speaks, Barnswell's confession, recovered from the plane crash, is handed to him and he delays the conference.
 In the interim, copies of the confession are delivered to Scott and the other plotters.
-As the press conference resumes, Scott abandons the plan when Lyman announces that the other three conspirators have resigned.
+As the conference resumes, Scott abandons the plan and, devastated, returns home when Lyman announces that the other three conspirators have resigned.

 Lyman delivers a speech on the state of the nation and its values, declaring that the nation gains strength through peace rather than by conflict.
+The press corps applauds.